mrfitzpa/distoptica/docs/INSTALL.rst

 interface.
 On Unix-based systems, you would open a terminal.
 On Windows systems you would open an Anaconda Prompt as an administrator.

+Before installing ``distoptica``, it is recommended that users install ``PyTorch`` in the same environment that they intend to install ``distoptica`` according to the instructions given `here
+<https://pytorch.org/get-started/locally/>`_ for their preferred PyTorch
+installation option.

 Installing distoptica using pip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~